Sand Casting Pattern Design

 The best components start with a qualified and experienced casting pattern maker.

-At our captive sand casting foundry & pattern shop, our highly skilled pattern makers create custom patterns based on your exact specifications.
+At our captive sand casting pattern shop, our highly skilled pattern makers create custom patterns based on your exact specifications.

-Because our casting pattern shop is dedicated solely to serving our foundry and customers, you can rest easy knowing you'll always receive the highest quality patterns.
+Because our casting pattern shop is dedicated solely to serving our foundry and customers, you can be assured you will always receive the highest quality patterns.

 Our casting pattern makers work closely with our engineering team and foundrymen on every job to ensure we produce the very finest components.